 In my most recent live workshop, I shared my 5-step framework on How to Ditch The Diet Mindset.
-I am sharing it here with you so that you can have the very same framework that is part of my bigger 12-week Food Freedom Mastery LIVE group program.
+I am sharing it here with you so that you can have the very same framework that I use with my private clients and inside my Empowered Eaters club.

 I want you to be able to understand how you can immediately start to shift out of diet mindset into a more empowering way of being with food and weight loss.